Medication for ADHD: what do you need to know?

 This approach seeks to ensure that treatment is as safe and effective as possible, reducing the risk of unnecessary side effects.

-Types of medicines for PHDA available in Portugal
+Kinds of medicines for ADHD available in Portugal

-In Portugal, there are some medication options for PHDA, approved and regulated by entities such as Infarmed.
+In Portugal, there are some medication options for ADHD, approved and regulated by entities such as Infarmed.

-Stimulants are the most widely used approach in the treatment of PHDA.
+Stimulants are the most widely used approach in the treatment of ADHD.

-These substances act increasing dopamine and norepinephrine levels in the brain— neurotransmitters that help regulate attention and behavior, being also linked to the phenomenon of neuroplasticity.
+These substances act increased dopamine and norepinephrine levels in the brain— neurotransmitters that help regulate attention and behavior, being also linked to the phenomenon of neuroplasticity.

 Check out some examples:

-- Ritalin®, Concerto®, Rubifen®: contain methylphenidate, often the first drug of choice for the treatment of PHDA, especially in children.
+- Ritalin®, Concerto®, Rubifen®: Contain methylphenidate, often the first drug of choice for the treatment of ADHD, especially in children.

-- Elvanse®:contains lisdexamphetamine, generally indicated as a first choice for adults, being more common in children when there is no adaptation to methylphenidate.
+- Elvanse®:Containing lisdexamphetamine, generally indicated as a first choice for adults, being more common in children when there is no adaptation to methylphenidate.

 👍 Main advantages of stimulant drugs: